jakobbuis/simple-slow-test-reporter/readme.md

 </phpunit>
 ```

-The default threshold for slow tests is 500 milliseconds.
-You can configure the
+Optionally, you can configure the threshold for a slow test.
+The default is 500 milliseconds.
-limit in the extension:
 ```xml
 <phpunit>
     [...]